kraluk/order-processor/README.md

       [singleton containers](https://java.testcontainers.org/test_framework_integration/manual_lifecycle_control/)
     * potentially [reusable containers](https://java.testcontainers.org/features/reuse/) can be used as well but only for the local development
-2. add more metrics via Micrometer
+2. ~~add more metrics via Micrometer~~
 3. consider dividing the project into multiple modules (like i.e. `domain`, `contracts`, `application`)
 4. ~~introduce better configuration of `hikaricp` to handle PostgreSQL batch queries in a more efficient way~~
+5. introduce tracing via Micrometer

 ### Ideas